 Pan-seared tender scallops with a lemon garlic sauce and crisp asparagus.
-These quick and easy lemon garlic scallops and asparagus are ready in 20 minutes with simple ingredients!
-A flavorful main great that's restaurant quality!
+These quick and easy lemon garlic scallops and asparagus use simple ingredients - ready in just 20 minutes!
+A restaurant-quality main that's family-friendly, great for date night, or small gatherings.

 Jump to: